ethanabrooks/dissertation/conclusion.typ

 of this program was its rigorous economy in aligning objectives: all learning would serve the accumulation of reward.
-An agent might acquire language, for example, but only to the extent necessary for communicating concepts essential to its mission (e.g. "Sarah Conner?").
+An agent might acquire language, for example, but only to the extent necessary for communicating concepts essential to its mission.
 This ethos dictated that RL would gradually shed crutches like reward shaping #cite(<hu2020learning>) and auxiliary losses #cite(<burda2018exploration>) as research matured and discovered new pathways between short-term behavior and long-term reward.

 In Yann LeCun's 2016 NeurIPS keynote #cite(<lecun2016predictive>), he laid out a paradigm that came to be known as "LeCake":